Confusing UI and limited search capabilities halted editorial momentum

 “Whether it is in analytics tools … making sure that we pre-render the content or … making sure that we measure the engagement or conversions — all of that is baked in.
 And we are already seeing the benefit in terms of conversion rates.”

 For more than a century, Fitch Ratings has been a global leader in the credit rating business.
 And, while the brand is an expert in collecting and publishing complex research, rating actions and insights in various forms – text, image and video — it needed a little help with organization and presentation.
 Fitch Ratings wanted to modernize its website in a way that would please internal and end users spread across 30 countries while still maintaining multi-jurisdiction compliance and strong performance.

-In 2019, Fitch Ratings website owner Peter Jones reached out to digital consultancy Appnovation for strategic recommendations and implementation support.
+In 2019, Fitch Ratings website owner Peter Jones reached out to digital consultancy and Contentful solution partner Appnovation for strategic recommendations and implementation support.
 Appnovation had the experience and talent to bring Fitch Ratings's site into the 21st century.
 They went one step further, teaching internal team members how to better manage their new site going forward.

 Appnovation rolled out the new Fitch Ratings website on the Contentful platform in March 2020 after successfully moving the website to a cloud-native digital stack.

 When the customer really needs to come first

 At the onset of their digital transformation, Fitch Ratings defined how to support better internal user experiences — which meant discussing what wasn’t working.
 Internal users reported a lack of site sophistication across the board.
 Most specifically, their current content solution offered little support for promotional efforts, frequently dropped newsletter opt-ins and mixed-up editorial and product offerings more often than not.
 While these issues caused headaches for almost everyone on the Fitch Rating team, they were the most disruptive to the developers and content creators tasked with ironing out these errors.